 Want to know how many cross-type AF points your camera has?
 Check out our Camera Specifications Comparison Tool to find out!

 Take a look at the picture above and try to guess which color gels were used to create the in-camera effect.
 Then read on.

 Last week, Patrick, a friend of the site, emailed us asking for advice on how to photograph school children, in costume, for an upcoming performance of Peter Pan.
 Patrick said that he would be photographing about 70 kids and would be creating formal portraits in a gymnasium before the kids' initial performance.
 He had all the necessary equipment, but he simply wanted some guidance on the lighting setup.

-During our email exchange where we discussed different ideas and setups, I suggested that Patrick might use 2 CTO (orange) gels on his main light and set his camera's white balance to a very cool Kelvin value to get a warm main light against cool (ambient or ungelled flash) fill and/or background light that might simulate theatrical lighting, the same technique that I described in a post
+During our email exchange where we discussed different ideas and setups, I suggested that Patrick might use 2 CTO (orange) gels on his main light and set his camera's white balance to a very cool Kelvin value to get a warm main light against cool (ambient or ungelled flash) fill and/or background light that might simulate theatrical lighting, the same technique that I described in a post from last year.

 In the end, Patrick decided to go with a more traditional lighting technique that yielded great results.
 But the email exchange got me thinking about how opposite colors, like orange and blue, can be used to create intriguing images.